Joe Sewell: Personal life

 Two of his brothers, Luke and Tommy, also played major league baseball.
 Tommy played in one game with the Chicago Cubs in 1927, and Luke played for four teams over 20 years and, as manager of the St. Louis Browns, led the team to its only pennant in 1944.
 His cousin Rip Sewell was a major league pitcher credited with inventing the eephus pitch.

 Joe Sewell was a member of Pi Kappa Phi fraternity.
 Sewell-Thomas Stadium, the baseball stadium at the University of Alabama, is named in his honor and is nicknamed by Crimson Tide fans as "The Joe".
 After his retirement, Sewell worked as a public relations man for a dairy and was a major league scout.

 In 1964, at the age of 66, he became the Alabama baseball coach, achieving a 114–99 record in seven seasons.
+Sewell and his late Yankees teammate Ivy Andrews were both inducted into the Alabama Sports Hall of Fame in 1985.

 One of his pitchers was future NFL standout, Alabama quarterback and 1966 MLB 10th round draftee (Yankees) Ken "The Snake" Stabler.

 Death

-Sewell died on March 6, 1990, aged 91, in Mobile, Alabama.
+Sewell died on March 6, 1990, at the home of his son, Dr. James Sewell in Mobile, Alabama, at the age of 91.
 He was the last surviving member of the 1920 World Champion Cleveland Indians.

 Posthumously, Sewell's community (Elmore County) has established a scholarship award recognizing local high school seniors who exhibit Christian character, leadership in their community, strong academic standing, and athletic achievements.
 Sewell graduated from Wetumpka High School in 1916.